Quality of life after Total Knee Replacement Surgery

 What happens in a total knee replacement?

-In a knee replacement surgery, the damaged cartilage and the bony tissues are removed from the knee cap and replaced with high-grade plastic or metal alloys which act as the joint.
+In a knee replacement surgery, the damaged cartilage and the bony tissues are removed from the knee cap and replaced with high-grade plastic or metal alloys that act as the joint.

 The procedure is intended to relieve pain and restore the normal functioning of the joint.
 The replaced knee performs almost as good as the previous normal ones, but the patient might take some time to adjust to the new knee.